 Low Refrigerant Level

 Every heat pump contains refrigerant, a substance that traps heat from outside and moves it inside the home.
 A refrigerant leak can cause the level of refrigerant to dwindle.
 The remaining refrigerant is unable to absorb enough heat required to heat the home.
-If this is the problem you are facing, ask your HVAC expert to look into the matter.
+If this is the problem you are facing, ask our HVAC expert to look into the matter.

 Unclean and Unkempt Outdoor Unit

 When it comes to getting the most out of your heat pump in winter, the importance of maintaining your outdoor unit cannot be emphasized enough.
-One of the most common reasons of a heat pump blowing cold air is unclean and unkempt coils.
+One of the most common reasons for a heat pump blowing cold air is unclean and unkempt coils.
 Dirty, clogged, or blocked heat pumps are unable to absorb enough heat from the outside.
-Before things get out of hand, thoroughly clean you unit.
+Before things get out of hand, thoroughly clean your unit.

 Wrong Thermostat Setting

 To ensure your heat pump blows hot air, you need to set it to heat.
 Sounds obvious?
 You would be amazed how often it happens.
-When pinned down by a malfunctioning heat pump, remember to check your thermostat and ensure that it’s set to Heat.
+When pinned down by a malfunctioning heat pump, remember to check your thermostat and ensure that it’s set to heat.

 Reversing Valve Problems

 Heat pumps have a reversing valve that switches the device from cooling mode to heating mode.
 Reversing valve problems can prevent this from happening.
-If cold air is coming from your vents, ask a technician to inspect the system.
+If cold air is coming from your vents, ask our technician to inspect the system.

 Wrong Fan Setting

-When set to on, the fan of your heat pump will blow air (whether it is hot or not).
+When set to ON, the fan of your heat pump will blow air (whether it is hot or not).
 To prevent this from happening, set your fan to auto.
 When set to Auto, your fan will blow air only when it is heated.